 It took me a while to realize that the panicky "OMG I will never get to eat sweets again" sinking feeling that I had when embarking on a low-carb diet was completely misguided.
 You absolutely do get to enjoy keto desserts - you just use different ingredients to make them.

-And while I used to vehemently object to the concept of fat bombs, believing that artificial ways of upping one’s fat intake were unnecessary, I now make them simply as a treat – I love having one of them with espresso as my after-dinner dessert.
+And while I used to object to the concept of keto fat bombs, believing that artificial ways of upping one's fat intake were unnecessary, I now make them simply as a treat - I love having one of these beauties with espresso as my after-dinner dessert.

 One of the best things about this recipe is its ultra-short ingredients list.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Natural creamy peanut butter: I use Trader Joes'.
 The only ingredients listed on the jar are peanuts and salt, and you need to stir it well before using it.